ExtendRealityLtd/Malimbe/README.md

 ## Getting Started

-1. Download a release from the [Releases] page.
+Please follow these steps to install the package using a local location until Unity's Package Manager (UPM) allows third parties to publish packages to the UPM feed:

-1. In your Unity (`>= 2018.1`) project's root folder, go to the `Packages` folder.
-Put the downloaded archive into this folder.
+1. Download a release from the [Releases] page and extract it into your folder you use to keep your packages.
+It is recommended to make that folder part of your project and therefore [version controlled][VCS].
-1. Open the `manifest.json` file in the `Packages` folder and add the line `"Malimbe": "file:Malimbe"` to the `dependencies` object.
-(Make sure the previous line ends with a `,` to ensure the file remains valid JSON.)
+1. Open your Unity (`>= 2018.3`) project and follow [Unity's instructions][UPM-Instructions] on how to add the package to your project using UPM.
-1. Anywhere in your Unity project [add a `FodyWeavers.xml` file][FodyWeavers].
+1. Anywhere in your Unity project add a [`FodyWeavers.xml` file][FodyWeavers].
 1. Configure the various weavers Malimbe offers, e.g.:
     ```xml
     <?xml version="1.0" encoding="utf-8"?>